brianhill/ancient-astronomy/daily_schedule-term_3.md

 We will almost surely want to make adjustments as we go.

 * Preparation for Thursday, Nov.
 9 &mdash; Read Evans 6.6 through 7.6, p.
 312 &mdash; I was aggressive on this first reading in Chapter 7 because we only have one reading this week, and it will make the remaining eight classes easier &mdash; To make this reading slightly more manageable, you can just skim 6.9 and 6.10 because the motion called &ldquo;trepidation&rdquo; was just a giant misunderstanding about how the data was recorded &mdash; Also to make this reading more manageable, we'll save Exercise 7.5 to do in class &mdash; Finally, there is no homework due this week
 * Thursday, Nov.
-9 &mdash; Carried forward from Oct.
-30: Mac will present Part 6 of Exercise 5.10 &mdash; I will hand out a write-up of the Spica calculations we did in class on Nov.
-2 &mdash; Finally, we will do Exercise 7.5 together in class
+9 &mdash; We augmented our Venus plots by computing the ecliptic longitude of Venus on Oct.
+16 &mdash; We reviewed the terminology that Evans introduces with planetary theory &mdash;  I handed out an improved version of the Spica calculations we did in class on Nov.
+2 &mdash; Finally, we did Exercise 7.5 (Jupiter's tropical and synodic period) together in class

-### Week 11
+### Week 11 &mdash; Planetary Theory

+* Preparation for Monday, Nov.
+13 &mdash; Read Evans through Babylonian System A, p.
+328 &mdash; As Assignment 10, do Evans Ex.
+7.8 p.
+316
 * Monday, Nov.
-13 (through p.
-328, through Babylonian &ldquo;System A&rdquo;)
+13 &mdash; Carried forward from Oct.
+30: Mac and Brian will produce a handout on Exercise 5.10

+#### All readings and assignments in parenthesis are tentative!!

 * Thursday, Nov.
 16 (through 7.13, p.
-347)
+347, 7.11 p.
+334 or 7.14 p.
+337 in class)

 ### Week 12

 * Monday, Nov.
 20 (through 7.18, p.
-362)
+362, 7.16 Ptolemaic slats as Assignment 11 and 7.18 in class)
 * Thursday, Nov.
 23 &mdash; No class Thanksgiving holiday

 ### Week 13

 * Monday, Nov.
 27 (through 7.24, p.
-384, another kind of big reading, but we have a whole week between classes)
+384, another kind of big reading, but we have a whole week between classes, 7.22 as Assignment 12 and 7.24 in class)
 * Thursday, Nov.
 30 (through 7.26, p.
 403)

 ### Week 14 &mdash; Copernicus